How an unlikely kinship between two offensive linemen has helped solidify WSU’s Air Raid for years

 This was peculiar for a few reasons.
 One, because the quiet and introverted freshman hadn’t mingled with many of his new teammates yet.
 Two, because the ones Mauigoa had mingled with were the ones who shared his Polynesian ancestry and spoke in his Samoan tongue.

 But Mauigoa obliged, pausing his video game and getting out of his chair to greet the mystery visitor.
-Standing at the doorway, all 6-foot-5, 270 pounds of him, was Liam Ryan, another offensive lineman Mike Leach and the Cougars had just signed to block for the next wave of Air Raid quarterbacks.
+Standing at the doorway, all 6-feet-5, 270 pounds of him, was Liam Ryan, another offensive lineman Mike Leach and the Cougars had just signed to block for the next wave of Air Raid quarterbacks.

-Ryan, a personable, grizzly-looking guard/tackle from Chino Hills, Calif., had no agenda but figured it couldn’t hurt to strike up a few friendships before getting into the meat of his first college football season.
+Ryan, a personable, grizzly-looking guard/tackle from Chino Hills, Calif., had no agenda but figured it couldn’t hurt to strike up a few friendships before getting into the meat of his first college-football season.

-“I walk out and it was this guy,” Mauigoa said, recounting the story in August as Ryan sat next to him at a cafeteria table at Lewis-Clark State College in Lewiston.
+“I walk out and it was this guy,” Mauigoa said, recounting the story in August as Ryan sat next to him at a cafeteria table at Lewis-Clark State College in Lewiston, Idaho.
 “And we’ve hung out ever since.”

 In many ways, that’s been the essence of their relationship — Ryan urging Mauigoa to come out of his shell and Mauigoa confiding in someone he never expected to befriend when he left ‘Ili’ili, American Samoa — population 3,000 — three years ago to play big-time college football in the Pac-12.

-Soon enough, Mauigoa had transported his bed to Ryan’s dorm and the two fashioned a bunk-bed arrangement on one side of the room (think Will Ferrell and John C. Reilly in “Step Brothers”), while Josh Watson, another member of Washington State’s current offensive line, set up shop on the other side.
+Soon enough, Mauigoa had transported his bed to Ryan’s dorm and the two fashioned a bunk-bed arrangement on one side of the room (think Will Ferrell and John C. Reilly in “Step Brothers”), while Josh Watson, another member of Washington State’s offensive line, set up shop on the other side.

 “We ended up getting in trouble for that,” Ryan said, “but it was fun while it lasted.”

-And more important, it helped two polar opposites attract.
+And more importantly, it helped two polar opposites attract.

 Ryan and Mauigoa never have shared much in common, aside from their mission on the football field: to guarantee the safety of WSU’s record-breaking quarterbacks — Luke Falk, Gardner Minshew and Anthony Gordon among them.